PX4/PX4-Devguide/en/simulation/README.md

 Enable [MAV_BROADCAST](../advanced/parameter_reference.md#MAV_BROADCAST) to broadcast heartbeats on the local network.

-A remote computer can then connect to it by listening to the Simulation computer's IP address on the appropriate port (i.e. 14550 for *QGroundControl*).
+A remote computer can then connect to the simulator by listening to the appropriate port (i.e. 14550 for *QGroundControl*).

 ### Use MAVLink Router

-[mavlink-router](https://github.com/intel/mavlink-router) can be used to route  packets from localhost to an external interface.
+The [mavlink-router](https://github.com/intel/mavlink-router) can be used to route  packets from localhost to an external interface.

 ### Modify Configuration for External Broadcasting